seancdavis/seancdavis-com/www/src/blog/posts/2019-05-04-4-reasons-to-work-on-side-projects.md

 ## Discovery

 A side project can also be a great space in which to learn something new.
 Although I didn't _need_ another project, earlier this year I started picking up candle making.
-That’s not because I'm going to be the next great candlemaker and not because it's going to make me a ton of money (or _any_, for that matter).
+That's not because I'm going to be the next great candlemaker and not because it's going to make me a ton of money (or _any_, for that matter).
 But because it gets my brain moving in a different, more methodical way, and that's desirable to me.

 Another way to look at this could be to create a playground — a sandbox, so to speak — that serves your day job.
 In the website-building industry, the tools we have available to us are constantly evolving.
 There's virtually no way to keep up.
 I occasionally use a side project to try something new and if it proves valuable, I take my findings back to my day-job team.